Legal actions

 • Calls to the Governor and state legislators have urged them to make sure the DEP does not approve the permits.

-These legal proceedings, including appeals, are likely to take a long time (years) to be resolved.
+These legal proceedings, including appeals, are taking a long time (years) to be resolved.
 During this time, it is unlikely that development will proceed.
 But legal challenges require resources!
 Please help by donating now.

 In an Echoes-Sentinel article on August 18, titled “Wagner objectors’ attorney foresees ongoing litigation,” attorney Bruce Afran explains why the legal process can take years.